osbre/osbre.github.io/_posts/2021-06-30-makerlog-shortucts.markdown

 ## Introduction

-I really like logging my daily tasks and keeping up with streaks.

-But doing it from phone takes some efforts.
-By saying "efforts" I mean going throught the mess of visual actions - like opening the browser and searching for the website, then navigating it to find the right fields and so on...
+I like logging my daily tasks and keeping up with streaks, but doing it from the phone takes some effort.
+By saying "effort" I mean going through the mess of visual actions each time you want to log a task.

 So one day I thought: